 ClampArt is exhibiting in photo l.a.’s first-ever virtual photo fair, Virtual Collect + Connect.
 Photo l.a. has reimagined the traditional fair space to digitally connect galleries and private dealers, collectors, photographers, and enthusiasts from around the globe.

-Visit us in Booth 214, where we will be showing artworks by Joseph Desler Costa and Daniel Handal.
+Visit us online on June 27– 28, where we will be showing artworks by Michal Chelbin, Joseph Desler Costa, and Daniel Handal.

 Image: © Amy Stein, “Fast Food,” 2007, Digital C-print.
 Photographs by Amy Elkins, Brian Finke, Rachel Papo, Lissa Rivera, and Amy Stein are included in the exhibition “American Truth” at SVA Chelsea Gallery in NYC.
 Curated by Jasmine Wahi, the exhibition will be on view November 16 – December 14,